yaroslavgladkov/learning-library/qa-portnov-1-exploring-suggested-questions.md

 # 19 write test cases for a text field

-## 19.1 i am preparing for an interview on junior software qa engineer position, and need your help. write test cases for a text field. generate professional detailed explanation
+## 19.1 i am preparing for an interview for a junior software qa engineer position, and need your help. write test cases for a text field. generate professional detailed explanation

 Here are some example test cases for testing a text field: